 PearDeck is a tool to make your Google Slides more engaging for students, encourage classroom discussions, collect formative assessment data, and get kids actively participating in your lesson.

 Google Forms is a free online tool that collects and organizes information into spreadsheets and allows users to easily create surveys and quizzes.
 The quizzes feature in Google Forms can grade form submissions, send emails with scores and feedback, and automatically generate charts to reflect the data.
 Google Forms combine multiple question-types, real-time results, and auto-grading functionality enabling easy data collection for a seamless assessment experience.

-Kahoot! is a tool for using technology to administer quizzes, discussions, or surveys.
-It is a game-based classroom response system played by the whole class in real-time.
-Multiple-choice questions are projected on the screen to individuals or teams of students.
+Kahoot! is a game-based learning platform that makes it easy to create, share and play learning games or trivia quizzes in minutes.
+Unleash the fun in classrooms, offices and living rooms!
+It can be played by the whole class in real-time or by individual students on their time as students answer multiple-choice questions that are projected on the screen to individuals or teams of students.
 Students answer the questions with their smartphone, tablet, or computer.